Services

 Recording Work

-- Open the service record and click Record Work
+- From a Service — Open the service record and click Record Work

-- Check the components that were serviced
+- Check off the components that were serviced or replaced

-Asset Organization on Record Work:
+Asset Organization on Record Work

-- Not in use assets appear in a collapsible section at the bottom
+- "Not in use" assets appear in a collapsible section at the bottom

 - Expand this section if you need to record work on inactive equipment